-The CUNY Office of Research implements the Pilot in accordance with its terms.
+The CUNY Office of Research is responsible for the implementation of the Pilot in accordance with its terms.
 The University Committee on Research Awards (“UCRA”), a faculty group, adjudicates proposals for merit.
-RFCUNY administers both programmatic and fiscal aspects of the grant lifecycle.
+RFCUNY administers the programmatic and fiscal aspects of the grant lifecycle.
 CUNY’s Associate Vice Chancellor for Research and PSC-CUNY’s President make all final award decisions.
-All academic materials created through Pilot Awards must include the acknowledgement: "Support was provided by a Post-Tenure Reassigned Time Award from The City University of New York".

 Structure